 What is your purpose?
 And why do you want it?

-In this article, I will take you through the process of clarifying the message and purpose of your brand and make you a stronger persuasive communicator.
+In this article, I will take you through clarifying the message and purpose of your brand and make you a stronger persuasive communicator.

-Instead, we want to have clarity of mind; we want it to be simple and direct so we can act on it and then communicate it consistently with our customers, staff, shareholders, and most importantly, to always remind ourselves why we are in business in the first place.
+Instead, we want to have clarity of mind; we want it to be simple so we can act on it and then communicate it consistently with our customers, staff, and shareholders, and to always remind ourselves why we are in business.

-Let’s think a little bit like a country leader; if I ask you to be a leader of a group of people that will exist and flourishes for the next thousand years, how would you approach your leadership strategy?
+Let’s think a little like a country leader; if I ask you to be a leader of a group of people that will exist and flourish for the next thousand years, how would you approach your leadership strategy?

 Would you think in terms of short-term benefits and small ideas, or will you be bold and futuristic?
-You know that these ideas are your vision for the next thousand years, it’s a vision for a nation, not a vision for looking for a job.
+You know these ideas are your vision for the next thousand years.
+It’s a vision for a nation, not a vision for looking for a job.

-A prominent business leader is someone who looks at his environment, looks for current problems, sees opportunities then envision a better future and transformation.
+A prominent business leader is someone who looks at their environment, looks for current problems, sees opportunities, then envisions a better future and transformation.

-He understands that it’s his job to put his business on the right path and to focus.
-Otherwise, there are thousands, if not millions of ways for his business to get distracted and be all over the place.
+They understand that it’s their job to put their business on the right path and to focus.
+Otherwise, there are thousands, if not millions, of ways for his business to get distracted and be all over the place.